 Industry Magazines and Websites.
 Some industries have trade magazines and websites where ads are occasionally posted for business acquisitions and sales.
 Sometimes these can be effective.

 Suppliers and Jobbers.
 In some industries, suppliers and other people who work regularly with many companies may know people interested in buying businesses.
 Obviously this does not work if maintaining confidentiality is important to you.
 This is pervasive among liquor stores.

 Once you have some interest qualification of your prospects becomes key.
 Ah – the need for a future post.

-Gregory R. Caruso, Esquire, CPA, CVA
+Gregory R. Caruso, JD, CPA, CVA

 Harvest Business Advisors